 It's not all classes and research at SNRE.
 Working hard to become part of the next generation of environmental leaders is only part of your University of Michigan experience.
-You'll also network and bond with colleagues at events, join in SNRE's annual traditions, maybe catch some Big 10 Wolverine Football action, and explore all the culture and fun Ann Arbor has to offer.
+You'll also network and bond with colleagues at events, join in SNRE's annual traditions, enjoy Big 10 athletics, and explore all the culture and fun Ann Arbor has to offer.

 At SNRE, we believe that environmental challenges can only be solved by working together.
 This philosophy permeates everything we do.
 We take great pride in our collaborative community of scholars who openly share ideas and push each other to the next level.
 These core relationships are often built outside the classroom, from student-organized, school-wide bike rides, to impromptu policy debates in the kitchen.
-When you become a SNREd, you’ll experience this personal and professional support from day one – and become a key part of our communal success.
+When you join the SNRE community, you’ll experience this personal and professional support from day one – and become a key part of our communal success.